filipholec/devops-workflow/lekce01.md

 The product roadmap can be broken down into Epics, Features and User Stories, creating a backlog of tasks that lead directly to the customers’ requirements.
 The tasks on the backlog can then be used to plan sprints and allocate tasks to the team to begin development.

 ### Code
 Once the team had grabbed their coffees and had the morning stand-up (daily meeting about upcoming work in the team), the developers can get to work.
-In addition to the standard toolkit of a software developer, the team has a standard set of plugins installed in their development environments (e.g. Vistual Studio, JetBrains Pycharm, IntelliJ IDEA, ...) to aid the development process.
-Apart from obvious IDE feautres, it is also to help enforce consistent code-styling and avoid common security flaws and code anti-patterns.
+In addition to the standard toolkit of a software developer, the team has a standard set of plugins installed in their development environments (e.g. Visual Studio, JetBrains Pycharm, IntelliJ IDEA, ...) to aid the development process.
+Apart from obvious IDE features, it is also to help enforce consistent code-styling and avoid common security flaws and code anti-patterns.

 This helps to teach developers good coding practice while aiding collaboration by providing some consistency to the codebase.
 These tools also help resolve issues that may fail tests later in the pipeline, resulting in fewer failed builds.